nick990/scrimba-react-course/travel-journal/README.md

 for those props.
 In the end, the page should look the same as it does now, but without all the hard-coded data in the component

+## Challenge 4

+- import the array of data from data.js
+- map over the array to create an <Entry /> component for every item in the data array.
+- display the array of Entry components in place of the current hard-coded <Entry /> instance.